-Geographic Connection to Pennsylvania: Bala Cynwyd, Montgomery County
+Geographic Connection to Pennsylvania: Bala Cynwyd, Delaware County

 Haig spent his career with the US Army and worked with several presidential administrations, serving as the White House Chief of Staff under Richard Nixon and Secretary of State under Ronald Regan.